CShark/usbAnalyzer/README.md

 ![](/Images/MainWindow.png)

 Currently only USB 2.0 is supported and only Setup-Packets are parsed.
 Currently, only descriptors for MIDI, NCM and COM-Emulation using CDC are parsed.

+If you want a specific descriptor supported or a specific input format, feel free to create an issue.
+For inputs, please provide a sample capture.